microsoft/human-pose-estimation.pytorch/README.md

 ### Citation
-If you use our code or models in your research, please cite with
+If you use our code or models in your research, please cite with:
 ```
 @inproceedings{xiao2018simple,
     author={Xiao, Bin and Wu, Haiping and Wei, Yichen},